dunderhay/CCTV-v380-pro/blog/findings.md

 As with most research projects, it is worth investigating if any other previous research has been done as to avoid reinventing the wheel.
 I found the following article by [Cyberlink Security](https://cyberlinksecurity.ie/vulnerabilities-to-exploit-a-chinese-ip-camera/), where they'd already found a hard-coded key (`macrovideo+*#!^@`) used to encrypt packets containing the device's admin password when being sent from the mobile app to the backend server.

-I verified that this hard-coded key is still being used and made [slight changes to their script]() which did not work initially due to way their counter searched for null bytes in the password packet.

-The previous research also covered a method for enumerating v380 Camera device ID's, which has also been [slightly modified](https://github.com/dunderhay/v380-research/blob/master/find_devices/find_online/findcam.py).
+I verified that this hard-coded key is still being used and went over the method for enumerating v380 Camera device ID's, which I [slightly modified](https://github.com/dunderhay/v380-research/blob/master/find_devices/find_online/findcam.py).

 ## How the Video Streaming Works*